 We also have a detailed list of newspapers that have been published in the area around Dayton.
 Our list includes 9 papers.
 See our Newspapers Page for Dayton.

 Looking for more information about Dayton?
 A wonderful source is the TripAdvisor website.
 We always start with the TripAdvisor Tourism page, where you can read an overview with links that will help you find lodging, restaurants and attractions.

 In addition to the Tourism page for Dayton, there are neighboring communities that also have Tourism pages.
 More information about those communities can be found on our TripAdvisor Page for Dayton.

 We originally found mention of Dayton in both the FIPS-55 and the GNIS.
 For more information, see the FIPS and GNIS Codes sections on our Miscellaneous Page.

-In addition, our notes show that the earliest dated mention that we've found for Dayton was on a map titled Map of Tennessee (from Rand McNally, 1888).
+From our notes, the earliest published mention that we've found for Dayton was on a map titled Map of Tennessee (from Rand McNally, 1888).

 We also found Dayton in the Business Atlas and Shippers' Guide (1895).

-For more details about the above, see References and Mentions for Dayton on our Genealogy Page.
+For more details about the above, see References and Mentions for Dayton.